10 Great Foods for Regulating the Thyroid

 What to know about the thyroid

-Hypothyroidism is a disease that affects women more than men and is characterised by reduced function of the thyroid gland, which is located in the front part of the neck.
+Hypothyroidism is a disease that affects women more than men and is characterized by reduced function of the thyroid gland, which is located in the front part of the neck.

 This results in lower levels of thyroid hormones and causes specific symptoms: